 If we apply our tool, DSDCurry, to this program, the specification is transformed into an additional postcondition and all existing pre- and postconditions are attached to the sort operation for dynamic assertion checking.
-The assertions checked during the execution of this transformed program reveal an error in our implementation:
+Therefore, the execution of this transformed program reveals an error in our implementation:

 '''

 SortC> sort [5,1,2,6,5,3]

+ERROR: Postcondition of operation 'sort' violated for: [5,1,2,6,5,3] \rightarrow [1,2,3,5,6]

 '''

-ERROR: Postcondition of operation 'sort' violated for:

-$[5,1,2,6,5,3] \rightarrow [1,2,3,5,6]$

-If we correct the error, by replacing the condition (>x) with (>=x), the transformed program executes as intended and without error messages.
+If we correct the error, by replacing the condition (>x) with (>=x), the transformed program behaves as expected.

-Before discussing some details of our tool, we have to define the precise meaning of correct implementations and violated assertions.
+Before discussing some details about our tool, we have to define the precise meaning of correct implementations and violated assertions.
 In imperative or strict functional languages, this seems obvious.
 However, in a functional logic language like Curry, operations might have multiple results or reduce to infinite structures (i.e., their evaluation does not terminate).
 In order to support contract checking also in these situations, we have to prepare an appropriate setup.